 What is an auction?

 An auction is an efficient process used to determine fair market value for any number of things, including assets like stocks, real estate, automobiles, equipment, and more.
 For centuries, the great auction houses have sold luxury art, antiques, jewelry, and collectibles by auction.
 Since 2009, Paramount Realty USA has done the same for luxury, special, commercial, and other properties.
-Our firm is New York’s most active non-distressed auction company and our team has over $2 billion in real estate auction experience.
-Our firm has helped sellers and listing agents sell 750 properties by private auction throughout New York (primarily NYC and Long Island), Westchester NY, Greenwich CT, Miami FL, Chicago IL, Philadelphia PA, Taos NM, and elsewhere.
+Our firm is a prominent national real estate auction firm and our team has marketed, sold or advised on over $2 billion of real estate and mezzanine interest auctions throughout North America.
+Our firm has helped sellers and listing agents auction 750 properties by private auction throughout New York, Connecticut, Florida, Illinois, Pennsylvania, New Mexico, California, Hawaii and elsewhere.